CMPT-276-FALL-2024/project-07-hills/README.md

 **This service is not supported on Chromium browsers, as it doesn't allow the seeking of the playbar, or the lyrics scrolling.**

 # VocaFree
 **VocaFree** is a web application designed to enhance your karaoke experience by letting you remove vocals from any song, leaving just the instrumental track.
-Powered by the Genius API, it also allows you to search for and display lyrics or find a song based on a snippet of lyrics you remember.
+Powered by the Spotify API, it also allows you to search for and display lyrics or find a song based on a snippet of lyrics you remember.
 VocaFree provides detailed song and artist information, making it a tool for music discovery.

-In addition, the app integrates with the OpenAI API to translate lyrics into different languages, helping you understand songs from around the world.
-You can get personalized song recommendations based on prompts or themes, and for non-English songs, VocaFree offers phonetic translations so you can sing along even without knowing the language.
-The app also features basic lyric analysis, providing insights and themes from your favorite tracks for a deeper musical connection.

 ## Group members
 - An Luu (301574874)